jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 3. Copy the text for the project invitation.
 4. In Eclipse, go to **File > Accept JazzHub Client Configuration**.
 (If you don't see that menu option, go to **File > Accept Team Invitation**.)
 5. Paste the copied invitation text, and click **Finish**.
-6. Enter your login credentials for your project.
+6. Enter your Jazz ID and IBM ID password for authentication to DevOps Services.

 Now you have connected to your DevOps Services project in Eclipse.
 Click the **Team Artifacts** tab and see the new Repository Connection and Project Area